rundeck/docs/docs/learning/howto/workinglogs.md

 For Windows-based instances, the installation process [covers using](/administration/install/windows.html#configuring-rundeck) the standard stdout output to the `service.log` file.<br>

-## Service.log content on Docker container and Apache Tomcat
+## Service.log content on Docker container

 ### **Docker Container Installation**